 It warned against making assumptions about a person’s immunity to coronavirus based on antibody testing.
 A positive result can’t yet be interpreted as a stamp of immunity, and there have been some suspected incidences of reinfection.

 Any level of immunity can only be assumed in the short term because we just don’t have long-term data yet on how this virus behaves.

 The Advertising Standards Authority (ASA) has banned some advertising from private clinics including the London Vaccination Clinic, Solihull Health Check Clinic and the Corona Test Centre London for claiming that a positive antibody test would show that people were immune to the disease.

 Antibodies or T-cells?

 Antibodies are also not the only way to gauge immunity from a disease.
-T-cells (a type of white blood cell) also play a role in the body’s immune response by mobilising the body’s defense mechanisms and destroying infected cells.
+T-cells (a type of white blood cell) also play a role in the body’s immune response by mobilising the body’s defence mechanisms and destroying infected cells.

 Researchers have discovered a T-cell response to coronavirus in people who didn’t have antibodies, but more research needs to be done in this area.

 Can you get an antibody test?